SNAPBOX

 Final thoughts

-Getting rid of unnecessary labels and extraneous information helped testers complete tasks more quickly.
-While it was tempting to fit as much information as possible onto these screens, the ultimate purpose of a dashboard is to save users time and help them see the most critical data at a glance.
+Another important insight came from user testing with dashboards: dashboards should simplify, not complicate.
+Removing unnecessary labels and extraneous information helped testers complete tasks faster and with less frustration.
+Although it’s tempting to cram as much data as possible onto the screen, the true purpose of a dashboard is to save users time and highlight the most critical information at a glance.

 Next Case Study